How to Prep for USMLE Step 1: 5 Study Tips That Work

 How to Study for USMLE Step 1

 Deciding how to study for Step 1 can be a daunting task.
 There are so many educational resources to choose from, and so much conflicting advice on the internet and from other students.
+For many students, learning how to start studying for USMLE Step 1 begins with understanding how to balance content review with practice testing – a skill that develops over time with structure and consistency.
 Whether you choose to get advice from an Elite Medical Prep tutor or not, we hope these 5 high-yield techniques will help you in your USMLE Step 1 preparation.

 1. Active Review

 It’s well-established that doing Qbanks are one of, if not the best methods of USMLE step 1 preparation.
 There is good evidence that the number of UWorld questions completed correlated strongly with passing USMLE Step 1.
 However, just doing the questions won’t yield the full benefit of these resources.
-One great study technique is active review.
+One great study technique is active, high-yield Step 1 review.

 Actively reviewing Qbank questions gives you an opportunity to revisit other educational resources that are also high-yield.
 For example, let’s say you get a question wrong about beta blockers.
 When you review this question, you can use the opportunity to revisit the Sketchy Pharm video on beta-blockers, or the First Aid pages on anti-arrhythmatics.
-This can help you to build a more consolidated knowledge base for any topics you are weak in.
+This can help you to build a more consolidated knowledge base for any topics you are weak in, thus tailoring your USMLE Step 1 study materials to your needs.
 It also mixes things up during your Qbank reviews, and keeps things fun!

 When you revisit a topic using this method, that’s a great time to create a flashcard on the information you missed.
 You can use Anki, or the built-in UWorld flashcards, and review your cards on a regular basis.
 These flashcard apps have a built-in spaced repetition mechanism which will really help with your active recall come test day!